-Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2019.
+Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2021 (except for Part XIX "Additional Requirements for Cargo Ships of Less Than 500 Gross Tonnage" which comes into force on 1 October 2021).

-The present edition of the Rules is based on the 2018 edition taking into account the amendments developed immediately before publication.
+The present edition of the Rules is based on the 2020 edition taking into account the amendments and additions developed immediately before publication.

-The unified requirements, interpretations and recommendations of the International Association of Classification Societies (IACS) and the relevant resolutions of the International Maritime Organization (IMO) have been taken into consideration.
+The procedural requirements, unified requirements, unified interpretations and recommendations of the International Association of Classification Societies (IACS) and the relevant resolutions of the International Maritime Organization (IMO) have been taken into consideration.